 Primary Responsibilities

 The Archival Associate participates in all phases of processing the LAL’s physical special collections, including arranging, describing and cataloging.
-She has primary responsibility for reproduction requests and assist user consultations on-site and remotely.
+This position has primary responsibility for reproduction requests and assist user consultations on-site and remotely.

 Primary Responsibilities